Healthcare Financial Services IG Edition 1

 Package A package billing code or bundle code used to group products and services to a particular health condition.

-PayerShare Refer to the expected payer share amount (to be paid).
+PayerShare The expected payer share amount (to be paid).

 Tax The amount of Tax (VAT) levied on the line item.